DavidRommel/Portfolio/Sheath_Name_Checker/README.md

 all of the plant for several hundred customers.
 The splice enclosures and fiber sheaths had a particular naming convention that we were supposed to follow.
 Quality checking this manually in the software was very time consuming since you would have to click on hundreds of sheaths to verify their naming.
-The count was supposed to match the fiber count of the sheath and the two enclosures that the sheath connects two were supposed to be a part of the naming as well.
+The count was supposed to match the fiber count of the sheath, and the two enclosures that the sheath connects two were supposed to be a part of the naming as well.